stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-Which, I mean, it's a joke, but it is true in canon because we wrote it. [__TIM:__ Yes.]
+Which, I mean, it's a joke, but it is true in canon, because we wrote it. [__TIM:__ Yes.]
 So it's happening now.
 That is, like, canonically something that, I guess, clones know.

-#### TIM [laughing]
+#### TIM

-All the other clones can dance... beautifully.
+_(laughing)_ All the other clones can dance... beautifully.

 #### BEN